kholodilov/kholodilov.me/content/post/how-to-setup.md

 1. Change nameservers in Namecheap to Cloudflare's
 1. Setup redirect from main domain to www in Cloudflare (https://support.cloudflare.com/hc/en-us/articles/200172286-Configuring-URL-forwarding-or-redirects-with-Cloudflare-Page-Rules)

-I've seen some laggs in content update with Cloudflare caching, but this behaviour is inconsistent and I haven't found a way to disable caching altogether.
+I've seen some lags in content update with Cloudflare caching, but this behaviour is inconsistent and I haven't found a way to disable caching altogether.
 If this would become an issue, I'd probably remove Cloudflare from my setup.

 ## Publishing from Git with Travis